sbv1307/energiAnalyse/README.md

 ### **Issues**

+- Logging Energy values and comsumption on an hourely basis - Maybe instgead of the current logging, which logs every "blink" at the Energy meters.
 - Python app does not print anything when running detached in docker.
+  - CMD [ "/bin/sh", "-c", "crond; python energy-worker.py" ]: Currently used.
+  - CMD ["python","-u","main.py"] in Docker file, but might not solve the problem
+  - PYTHONUNBUFFERED=1 as environment variable.
+Maybe in combination with PYTHONIOENCODING=UTF-8

 - **(ToBe sovled, if it becomes a reald problem)**
 ````bash